On The Healing Journey

 I missed my exit, flying past my destination, deep in thought.
 Driving on for another mile, I exited to return and there he was - a desperate man standing at the intersection with his sign for help.
 I tried not to make eye contact and hoped the light would change before he came to my window.
 The man in front of me was looking straight ahead, but I could not ignore him.
 I looked at him.
 He lifted his eyes in hope.
 I took three dollars out of my wallet and lowered the window.
 He moved to the car and I extended my hand.
 His face was downcast.
 He looked sad and humiliated, but quietly said, "Thank you so much" and moved away from the car.

 It reminded me of entering Notre Dame several years ago.
 The poor woman was sitting at the door with outstretched hands.
 She caught my eye, but the line pushed me forward.
 Once inside, everywhere I looked I saw her face, her hands reaching out to me for help.
 I was so convicted I worked my way back to the entrance, found her and offered her my coins.
-She said something and although I speak no French I .understood her eyes.
+She said something and although I speak no French I understood her eyes.

 Why do these scenes make me so sad?
 Why do I often ignore the needy who stand on the corner?
 I much prefer to participate in a cleaned up service project where the needy are rounded up and brought to me and I can "minister" to them on my turf, leaving when I feel good enough about myself and my effort.
 The single soul demands more of us.
 We have to look them in the eye and say something to them.
 We have to face the harsh reality of poverty - together.